E4S

 This program prints an IP address, which is a temporary identifier assigned when you join the network (using the DHCP protocol).
 The IP address is how your identify yourself to other computers over the internet.
 Within the UCI campus network, all IP addresses have the same initial numbers.

-The last two lines of the program perform a simple test that your Pico can send and receive data using the Ping protocol.
+The final lines of the program perform a simple test that your Pico can send and receive data using the Ping protocol.
 This test attempts to send a small packet of data to a google server then times how long the response takes.
 Notice how this is quite similar to a sonar distance measurement!
+Initial ping attempts often fail, but you should eventually see numerical values which are the round-trip packet time in seconds.

 Typical output from this program would be: